corticalstack/corticalstack.github.io/_posts/2020-12-11-who-covid-vaccine-landscape.md

 If only it was published as an easily machine readable .json format.
 Currently in .pdf, there's some wrangling to be done!

-It does beg the question though - with such a highly evolving pandemic, organisations such as the WHO really need to understand their audience better and when releasing publications like this, make consumption easier and more robust - release in .json please!
+It does beg the question though - with such a highly evolving pandemic, organisations such as the WHO really need to understand their audience better.
+When releasing publications like this, make consumption easier and more robust - .json please!